2-5 PM: Check-in, reception, & informal picking time.

 The players coffee house is always a blast.
 Sign up with new or familiar combinations to play up to two pieces.
 Coffee house followed by campfire and jam circles.
 Buildings and tent jamming spaces will be available throughout the evening in case it gets a bit chilly 🙂

-8-9ish Fresh Baked Scones and Coffee in the Recreation Hall.
+8-9ish Fresh Baked Scones and Coffee in the Garden Kitchen.
 All are invited to play Reveille on your harmonica, key of C.

 8:30-9 AM- Sunday morning community sing with Mike and Suzy, in the round by the garden kitchen.
 Bring an instrument and/or voice.